-Again, we will be starting our annual Drive it Day from the Weymouth Esplanade, members are to meet at 10.00 am to display their cars and have a coffee at the Royal Hotel before setting off on a run through some of Dorset’s beautiful countryside to finish at the Thimble Inn, Piddlehinton, for Sunday Lunch.
+Again, we will be starting our annual Drive it Day from the Weymouth Esplanade, members are to meet at 10.00 am to display their cars and have a coffee at the Royal Hotel before setting off to the Thimble Inn, Piddlehinton, for Sunday Lunch at 12.00 noon.
+Unfortunately, this year when Peter made the booking with Emma-Jayne, he was informed that the Morgan Club had booked the 2.00 pm slot.

 The history of Drive it Day